andreyto/pgp-par/README.md

 The integrated installation procedure needs:

 > - [Git](http://git-scm.com/) version control system to checkout the source from the public repository on BitBucket ([https://bitbucket.org/andreyto/proteogenomics][6]).
-If you instead downlaod the package archive from BitBucket, you will not need Git
+If you instead download the package archive from BitBucket, you will not need Git
 > - [CMake](http://www.cmake.org/) configuration and build utility (version 2.8 or higher)
 > - *Wget* to download dependencies
 > - *BASH* shell